Gran Tierra Energy (GTE)

 nullAI Analysis | Feedback

-Gary S. Guidry has over 40 years of experience in the international oil and gas industry.
-Prior to joining Gran Tierra Energy in May 2015, Mr. Guidry served as President and CEO of Caracal Energy Inc., a London Stock Exchange-listed company with operations in Chad, Africa, from mid-2011 until its acquisition by Glencore plc for $1.8 billion in mid-2014.
-In 2014, he received the Oil Council Executive of the Year award for his leadership with Caracal.
-Before Caracal, Mr. Guidry was the President and CEO of Orion Oil and Gas (TSX listed), which operated in western Canada from mid-2009 until it was sold in mid-2011.
-From May 2005 to December 2008, he was President and CEO of Tanganyika Oil Company (TSX listed), operating in Syria and Egypt.
-Prior to Tanganyika, Mr. Guidry was CEO of Calpine Natural Gas Trust.
-He also previously served as Senior Vice President and President of Alberta Energy Company International, and President and General Manager of Canadian Occidental Petroleum's Nigerian operations.
+Gary S. Guidry has over 40 years of experience developing and maximizing assets in the international oil and gas industry, with direct experience managing large, international projects across Latin America, Africa, the Middle East, and Asia.
+Before joining Gran Tierra, he served as President and Chief Executive Officer of Caracal Energy Inc., a London Stock Exchange-listed oil and gas company with operations in Chad, Africa, which was acquired by Glencore plc for $1.8 billion in mid-2014.
+In 2014, Mr. Guidry received the Oil Council Executive of the Year award for his leadership role with Caracal.
+Prior to Caracal, he was President and Chief Executive Officer of Orion Oil and Gas (TSX listed), which merged in mid-2011.
+From May 2005 until December 2008, he was President and Chief Executive Officer of Tanganyika Oil Company (TSX listed), operating in Syria and Egypt, and prior to that, he was CEO of Calpine Natural Gas Trust.
+His appointment as CEO of Gran Tierra in mid-2015 was part of a governance change driven by activist investors.

-Jim Evans has over 30 years of experience, including 18 years in the international oil and gas industry.
-Most recently, he was the Head of Compliance & Corporate Services for Glencore E&P (Canada) and previously served as Vice President of Compliance & Corporate Services at Caracal Energy.
-At Caracal Energy, he oversaw corporate strategy, developed and implemented a robust corporate compliance program, and managed IT, document control, security, and administration.
-He also managed staff recruitment, training, and retention and oversaw the company's growth from seven employees to over 400 as Caracal Energy exceeded 20,000 barrels of oil per day at the time of its sale to Glencore.
-Before Caracal, Mr. Evans held senior management and executive positions at Orion Oil and Gas and Tanganyika Oil, with operating experience in Egypt, Syria, and Canada.
+Jim Evans has over 28 years of experience, with 16 years specifically in the international oil and gas industry.
+His most recent role prior to Gran Tierra was as Head of Compliance & Corporate Services for Glencore E&P (Canada).
+Before that, he was Vice President of Compliance & Corporate Services at Caracal Energy, where he was responsible for the execution of corporate strategy and goals, the development and implementation of a robust corporate compliance program, and the management of IT, document control, security, and administration.
+Mr. Evans oversaw Caracal Energy's growth from seven employees to over 400, and its production exceeded 20,000 barrels of oil per day at the time of its sale to Glencore.
+Prior to Caracal, he held senior management and executive positions at Orion Oil and Gas and Tanganyika Oil.

 AI Analysis | Feedback